 Young kids have the wildest tantrums and demands, and these parents handled them the best way possible—by complying with them.

 Editor's note: This article was originally published on April 5, 2022.
+It has since been updated.

 Children are always thinking up scenarios in their heads and trying to live them out in real life.
 Some might be absurd, some larger than life and some completely impractical.
 Most children throw tantrums for the smallest of things, but a Facebook post highlighted how some parents maliciously comply with their children to beat them at their own game.
 Blogger Jen Hatmaker shared a tidbit about parenting, and while the post has since been taken down, responses detailing unorthodox parenting methods had us rolling on the floor.
 "My girlfriend told me the greatest story.
 Apparently, her 11-year-old also wanted to be a grown-up this week, and, in fact, not only did he treat his siblings like despised underlings, but when asked what he wanted, he said: 'I want the authority to be in charge of them and tell them what to do because they deserve it!'" wrote Hatmaker.

-The kid's parents decided to call his bluff and to treat him as an adult.
+The kid's parents decided to call his bluff and treat him as an adult.
 "Well.
 My girlfriend and her husband are NOT AT ALL MESSING AROUND with parenting.
 Calmly, evenly, they granted his request to be a grown-up for a week by pulling him out of camp (the underlings still got to go) and sending him to work ALL DAY EVERY DAY with his dad.
 He has to get up early and shower and make breakfast for everyone.
 He has to kiss the underlings before he goes to work and tell them to have a great day and that he loves them.
 He has to work on a typing project during his office hours.
 He only gets to eat what his dad eats, because eating like a grown-up is not nearly as fun as eating like a kid.
 Want to be an adult?
 Fine."

 The post was liked by many and parents shared their own stories of maliciously complying with their children's wishes.
 The responses were hilarious and let's just say, some kids found their match and watched their diabolical plans be undone by diabolical parents.